qmacro/qmacro.github.io/drafts/2024-12-10-tasc-notes--part-4.md

 In digging into this, and thinking about lower level facilities abstracted upwards as services, and binding in the related idea ([captured in Part 2][12]) that "everything is an event", Daniel made this statement:

-> The sum of all your event handlers registered with the service ... is your implementation.
+> "The sum of all your event handlers registered with the service ... is your implementation."

 That goes for both local and remote events as well as local and remote services, plus built-in services ... such as a database service, as illustrated in the [Extensible Framework][13] section: